Back to blog

 Lean MVPOne primary workflow, one user role or a very small role set, limited integrations, and a narrow feedback loop$15,000-$40,000Native apps, custom analytics, third-party dependencies, broader admin coverage

-Growth-stage MVPMore roles, stronger onboarding, better operations, richer reporting, and at least a few meaningful integrations$40,000-$90,000Complex permissions, approval chains, heavier workflow automation, cross-platform parity
+Growth-stage MVPMore roles, stronger onboarding, better operations, richer reporting, and several meaningful integrations$40,000-$90,000Complex permissions, approval chains, heavier workflow automation, cross-platform parity

 Complex MVPMulti-role products, deeper integrations, workflow exceptions, higher security expectations, or more operational tooling$90,000-$180,000+Migration work, compliance requirements, multi-tenant rules, partner APIs, custom data pipelines